Tri-County Literacy Council offers a variety of FREE training programs in the setting and environment that best suit your learning style and goals.

 Small Group Classroom

-Small groups offer students the opportunity to work towards goals of further education or employment in a non-intimidating classroom setting.
-Classes consist of a maximum of 10 students, allowing for group and individual instruction.
+Small groups offer students the opportunity to work towards goals in a non-intimidating classroom setting.
+Classes usually consist of 10 students, allowing for group and individual instruction.

-Teamwork encourages students to develop communication skills and to work successfully in a group environment.
-We focus on improving reading skills, numeracy and workforce communication.
+Teamwork encourages students to develop communication skills and to work successfully with others.

 Students can join the class at any time.